samuelmuniz/Hands_On_Rl/README.md

     Update the policy using an Adam optimizer and a learning rate of 5e-3
 ```

+To learn more about REINFORCE, you can refer to [this unit](https://huggingface.co/blog/deep-rl-pg).

 > 🛠 **To be handed in**
 > Use PyTorch to implement REINFORCE and solve the CartPole environement.
 Share the code in `reinforce_cartpole.py`, and share a plot showing the total reward accross episodes in the `README.md`.